yandex-cloud/docs/en/container-registry/tutorials/run-docker-on-vm.md

 ## Create a service account {#create-sa}

-1. Create a [service account](../../iam/concepts/users/service-accounts.md) and grant it the `container-registry.images.puller` [role](../../iam/concepts/access-control/roles.md) for the previously created registry:
+1. Create a service account and grant it the `container-registry.images.puller` role to the previously created registry:

    {% list tabs %}